Beyond Mapping III

 spatial autocorrelation).
 It’s this idea

 that forms the basis of statistical tests for spatial dependency.
-The Geary Index calculates the squared
+The Geary Index calculates the squared difference

-If the neighboring variance is a lot less than the overall, then considerable
+neighboring variance is a lot less than the overall, then considerable

 dependency is indicated.
 The Moran Index

-is similar, however it uses the products of neighboring values instead of the
+is similar, however it uses the products of

-similarity among locations as a function of distance.
-Although these calculations vary and
+A Variogram plots the similarity among locations as a function of

-there is a lot, then you can generate maps from the data; if there isn’t much,
+you can generate maps from the data; if there isn’t much, then you are more

-then you are more than wasting your time.
+than wasting your time.
+A pretty map can

-A pretty map can be generated regardless of the degree of dependency,
+be generated regardless of the degree of dependency, but if dependency is

-but if dependency is minimal the map is just colorful gibberish… so don’t bet
+minimal the map is just colorful gibberish… so don’t bet the farm on it.

 OK, let’s say the data set you intend to map exhibits ample spatial